UoA-eResearch/tidy-data/episodes/04-quality-control.md

 ### Exercise

-Use conditional formatting on the clean spreadsheet
+Let's check the `weight` column with conditional formatting to flag suspicious values.

 :::::::::::::::  solution